 Saccharomyces boulardii is a type of yeast that works like a probiotic.
 S. Boulardii is unique for its ability to help dogs who suffer from chronic diarrhea or diarrhea caused by antibiotic use.

 Just like spore forming bacteria, S. Boulardii is very hardy and a smaller amount of CFUs are required.
 Look for options that are half billion to 5 billion CFU.
+This blend from Four Leaf Rover will be the right fit.

 S. Boulardii can be found in Bifido for Fido (BFF) - a blend of probiotics designed to support dogs with chronic digestive issues.
 Due to its strength, BFF is meant to be used only temporarily during digestive bouts and once symptoms subside return to using Protect on a daily basis.